© Crown copyright 2020

 Personal protective equipment

-The risks of coronavirus are best managed through measures such as social distancing, hygiene and cohorting.
+The risks of coronavirus are best managed through measures such as social distancing, rigorous hand hygiene, not touching your face and cohorting.

 If a risk assessment does show that PPE is required, then it must be provided free of charge to workers who need it.
 Any PPE provided must fit properly.